941design/podsink/SPECIFICATION.md

   - `x` or `Esc`: Return to main menu
 - If the queue is empty, displays "Download queue is empty." message instead of the interactive view.

+### Downloads View
+- `downloads` displays all episodes that have been downloaded (state: `DOWNLOADED` or `DELETED`) in an interactive list view.
+- The view automatically checks for deleted files on the filesystem and updates episode states from `DOWNLOADED` to `DELETED` accordingly.
+- Episodes marked as `DELETED` are displayed with a `[DELETED]` indicator, showing that the file was downloaded but is no longer present on the filesystem.
+- The view shows:
+  - Published date in `YYYY-MM-DD` format
+  - Podcast name (abbreviated to `podcast_name_max_length`)
+  - Episode title (abbreviated to `episode_name_max_length`)
+  - File size in MB
+  - State indicator: `[DELETED]` for episodes with missing files
+- Additionally displays a "Dangling Files" section showing files in the download directory that are not tracked in the database.
+- Navigation:
+  - `↑↓` or `j/k`: Navigate through the downloads list with scrolling support for long lists
+  - `x` or `Esc`: Return to main menu
+- If there are no downloads, displays "Downloaded Episodes - Empty" message.

 ### OPML Import/Export
-- `podsink --export-opml <path>` writes subscriptions to the specified file and exits before launching the REPL.
+- `podsink --export-opml <path>` writes subscriptions to the specified file and exits before launching the menu interface.
-- `podsink --import-opml <path>` imports subscriptions, reporting counts of imported, skipped, and failed entries, then exits before launching the REPL.
+- `podsink --import-opml <path>` imports subscriptions, reporting counts of imported, skipped, and failed entries, then exits before launching the menu interface.
 - Passing both flags together returns an error and a non-zero exit code without performing any action.

 ### Downloads